 Resident Rounds: Part III - Case Report: A Non-Syndromic Case of Multiple Unilateral Nodular and Pigmented Basal Cell Carcinomas

-June 2015 | Volume 14 | Issue 6 | Feature | 641 | Copyright © 2015
+June 2015 | Volume 14 | Issue 6 | Features | 641 | Copyright © June 2015

 Jonathan Weiss MD, Freya Van Driessche MD, Erin X. Wei MD, and Arsalan Shabbir MD PhD